Grails-Plugin-Consortium/grails-cxf-client/README.md

-                username = [username] //optional - used when secured is true - currently wss4j interceptor password = [password] //optional - used when secured is true - currently wss4j interceptor securityInterceptor = [text name of custom bean to use] //optional - defaults to wss4j interceptor inInterceptors = [list of cxf in interceptors to add to the request] //optional - defaults to [] outInterceptors = [list of cxf out interceptors to add to the request] //optional - defaults to [] outFaultInterceptors = [list of cxf out fault interceptors to add to the request] //optional - defaults to [] enableDefaultLoggingInterceptors = [turn on or off default in/out logging] //optional - defaults to true secured = [true or false] //optional - defaults to false connectionTimeout = [Number of milliseconds to wait for connection] //optional - Defaults to 60000 (use 0 to wait infinitely)
+                username = [username] //optional - used when secured is true - currently wss4j interceptor password = [password] //optional - used when secured is true - currently wss4j interceptor securityInterceptor = [text name of custom bean to use] //optional - defaults to wss4j interceptor inInterceptors = [list of cxf in interceptors to add to the client] //optional - defaults to [] outInterceptors = [list of cxf out interceptors to add to the client] //optional - defaults to [] inFaultInterceptors = [list of cxf in fault interceptors to add to the client] //optional - defaults to [] outFaultInterceptors = [list of cxf out fault interceptors to add to the client] //optional - defaults to [] enableDefaultLoggingInterceptors = [turn on or off default in/out logging] //optional - defaults to true secured = [true or false] //optional - defaults to false connectionTimeout = [Number of milliseconds to wait for connection] //optional - Defaults to 60000 (use 0 to wait infinitely)